-How to claim the Adverse Conditions Waiver
+How to claim the COVID-19 Emergency Relief

 The IRS declared specified dates for when normal business became impossible due to COVID-19.
 For Mainland China, the date is December 1, 2019.
 For the rest of the world, the date is February 1, 2020.

 The requirements for expats to claim adverse conditions are:

 - Established a tax home in a foreign country

 - Established residency or was physically present in China or another foreign country before the specified dates.